 Now, if you already have experience with a CRM and are looking to take your performance up a notch, you will be looking for features that help optimize outputs.
-On top of the Silver features, Pipedrive’s Gold Plan comes with:
+On top of the Advanced features, Pipedrive’s Professional Plan comes with:

 - Two-way email sync

 Let’s say you’ve already gone down the CRM path before and went with a legacy system that has you and your team drowning in features, leaving you looking for something lighter and easier to customize.
 Pipedrive’s Platinum Plan is robust yet agile, and designed to help manage revenue from multiple teams by giving you: